gopythongo/gopythongo/src/sphinx/process/docker.rst

 Docker deployments
 ==================
-Lightweight isolation currently is clearly the future of service deployment.
-Primarily
+Lightweight isolation, i.e. application containers is currently clearly the future of service deployment.
+Docker seems to be the defacto standard in this space.

 The art of the minimal container
 --------------------------------